nickdnj/VistterStudio/docs/PRD.md

 *   **As a marina manager,** I want to see real-time execution status so that I can ensure my harbor view is always compelling and informative.
 *   **As a location operator,** I want to receive alerts when my scenic livestream fails so that I can quickly restore my digital presence.

-### Broadcast Node - Asset Management
+### Broadcast Node - Media Management
-*   **As a broadcast node operator,** I want my node to automatically download static assets (PNG/JPEG) from the cloud so that overlays display correctly.
+*   **As a broadcast node operator,** I want my node to automatically download static media (PNG/JPEG) from the cloud so that overlays display correctly.
 *   **As a marina owner,** I want my broadcast node to fetch real-time tide data and render it as an overlay so that boaters see current water levels.
 *   **As a surf shop manager,** I want my broadcast node to get live weather data and display it on my beach camera feed so that surfers see current conditions.
-*   **As a business owner,** I want my broadcast node to cache assets locally so that my scenic livestream continues working even when offline.
+*   **As a business owner,** I want my broadcast node to cache media locally so that my scenic livestream continues working even when offline.
-*   **As a location operator,** I want my broadcast node to report asset sync status so that I can ensure all overlays are up to date.
+*   **As a location operator,** I want my broadcast node to report media sync status so that I can ensure all overlays are up to date.

 ### Broadcast Node - Advertising Management
 *   **As a broadcast node operator,** I want my node to fetch dynamic ad content from ad APIs so that my livestream displays current advertisements.